My mission in life is not merely to survive but to thrive;

 Maya Angelou

 My path to this work began in an unexpected place: IT business analysis.
-For years, I helped people work better within their systems—but what I loved most was asking the questions that shifted how people saw their challenges.
-I noticed that when given space to share, people had incredible insights to offer.
+For years, I helped people work better within their systems — but what I loved most was asking the questions that shifted how people saw their challenges.
 Everyone had a story, and often a few words of encouragement helped them see possibilities they'd missed.
 I was fascinated by patterns and connections, by the gap between what systems demanded and what people actually needed.

-The turning point came while supporting my mother through end-of-life care.
-Suddenly I was scattered across fundamentally different ways of being—employee managing demanding work, healthcare advocate making critical decisions for my mother, daughter showing up for daily visits, partner trying to stay emotionally present, and person trying to maintain my own household and life.
+The turning point came during one of the most demanding periods of my life.
+I was scattered across fundamentally different ways of being — employee managing demanding work, healthcare advocate, daughter, partner, person trying to maintain my own household and life.
 I was so fragmented I could barely remember who I actually was beneath all the roles.
-Each day felt like performing a series of parts, and somewhere in the switching, I'd completely lost myself.
-I couldn't exercise, manage stress, or eat well—all things I knew could prevent my own health crisis.
-And here I was, supporting my mother through hers.
+I couldn't exercise, manage stress, or eat well — all things I knew could prevent my own health crisis.
 I realized that wellness optimization couldn't help me.
-I didn't need better time management or more self-care tips—I needed to be seen and heard by someone open and curious, someone willing to help me find a path forward that actually fit my life.
+I didn't need better time management or more self-care tips — I needed to be seen and heard by someone open and curious, someone willing to help me find a path forward that actually fit my life.
 When I couldn't find that kind of support, I realized I wanted to become the guide I wished I'd had.

 You have shown me how to find some answers within myself